 Braveheart coordinates our community's response to reports of child sexual abuse, severe child physical abuse, or witness to other traumatic crime.
 Before Children's Advocacy Centers, kids and teens had to be interviewed and share their story over and over again, to each individual agency involved.
 Now, team members from the Illinois Department of Children and Family Services, law enforcement, State’s Attorney’s Office's and specialized providers come together at Braveheart.

 Braveheart first opened its doors in Cambridge to serve Henry County in 1999.
-Braveheart has expanded, partnering with Marshall, Putnam and Stark Counties since 2002 and Bureau County since 2007.
-Braveheart has served over 1,500 children and their families.
+Braveheart expanded, partnering with Marshall, Putnam and Stark Counties in 2002 and Bureau County in 2007.